Project Category: Petroleum Engineering

 Bachelor of Science in Chemical Engineering

-Keg River “B” Pool Infographics
+About the Rainbow Keg River “B” Pool

 The Rainbow Keg River “B” Pool is a double-dome shaped reservoir found in Northern Alberta, near Grand Prairie.
 It has recently been acquired by Cenovus Energy from the original owner – Husky Energy.
 This carbonate reef formation produces light crude oil that is easily transported via pipelines to refineries, primarily in Edmonton, and is famously known as one of the pioneer locations for horizontal well drilling and development.
 The Keg River “B” Pool is an extremely challenging play to characterize, simulate, and develop.
 This challenge can be attributed to 55 years of production history, 103 total wells, and 3 distinct recovery schemes.